Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 What Is Skin Picking?

 Skin Picking Disorder may impact a person's overall health, especially the way the skin receives sensory stimuli.
-It can cause functional impairment to your life because the urge to pick can be so strong that it can disrupt daily activities and routines. 🥺 In the same manner, Skin Picking can also result in a serious mental health problem involving feelings of shame, isolation, and embarrassment when the tissue damage is evident.
+It can cause functional impairment to your life because the urge to pick can be so strong that it can disrupt daily activities and routines. 🥺 In the same manner, Skin Picking can also result in a substantial distress involving feelings of shame, isolation, and embarrassment when the tissue damage is evident.

 Before we go to the connection between ADHD and Skin Picking, let's learn more about this excessive urge and repetitive behaviors that we tend to do when we are in significant distress or experience a lack of impulse control over our actions.